w3f/polkadot-wiki/docs/general/glossary.md

 the number of nominators necessary to oversubscribe a validator.
 Any validator which is "at capacity" or higher may potentially be oversubscribed in the next session; a validator that is not at capacity cannot be oversubscribed unless more nominators select it before the next election.

+## Candidate

+A candidate is a submitted parachain block to the relay chain validators.
+A parachain block stops being referred to as a candidate as soon it has been finalized.

+## Collations

+Parachain blocks or candidates that are being proposed to the Polkadot relay chain validators.
+More specifically, a collation is a [data structure](https://spec.polkadot.network/#defn-collation) which contains the proposed parachain candidate, including an optional validation parachain Runtime update and upward messages.

 ## Collator